19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Followers.md

 |              8 |                         5,000 |
 |              9 |                         6,000 |
 |             10 |                        10,000 |
 Followers are along primarily for the loot.
-Narrative 'Followers' should simply be GM controlled NPCs that accompany the party, and have stats tracked by the GM rather than a true Follower.
+At any level, the party might have narrative 'Followers'.
+These followers are not around for the promise of wealth, but for narrative reasons.
+These are GM controlled NPCs that accompany the party, and have stats tracked by the GM.
+They are not a true Follower, as the GM ultimately decides all their behavior, loyalty, and motivations.
 ### Availability
 For every 10 available [NPC Hireling](NPC%20Hirelings.md) Merchants, there should be roughly 1 who is willing to be a Follower.
 The GM can also design specific Followers if they so desire.
 ## Leveling Up

 ### Session Method XP